canonical/snapcraft/docs/debug.md

 * Attempting to use `/var/tmp`'.
 The program should be adjusted to use `TMPDIR` or `/tmp`
 * Attempting to use `/run`.
-The program should be adjusted to use `SNAP_DATA` or `/run/shm/snaps/SNAP_FULLNAME/SNAP_VERSION`
+The program should be adjusted to use `SNAP_DATA` or `/run/shm/snaps/SNAP_NAME/SNAP_REVISION`
 * Access denied to hardware.
-To fix for development, use `snappy hw-assign <name> /dev/...`.
-When ready for production, consider using a gadget snap.
+Such access is granted via interfaces-- make sure you're using the correct one, and log a bug if an interface is missing something you need.
-* Not specifying the correct `caps` for your snap (eg, not using `network-service` for server software or declaring the cap to use a particular framework service)
+* Not specifying the correct interfaces for your snap (eg, not using `network-bind` for server software)
-* Trying to execute programs on the system or programs in `/snaps/bin`.
-Except for a few common programs (eg, that are useful for shell programming), apps should run programs from their application directory, not the system.
+* Trying to execute programs on the system or programs in `/snap/bin`.
+Except for a few common programs (e.g., that are useful for shell programming), apps should run programs from their application directory, not the system.
-  In addition, apps should not try to run their programs installed in `/snaps/bin`, but instead simply call them directly from `SNAP/...` (executing from `/snaps/bin` doesn't work because they use the privileged launcher to setup the sandbox, and apps aren't allowed to change their sandbox once they start)
+  In addition, apps should not try to run their programs installed in `/snap/bin`, but instead simply call them directly from `SNAP/...` (executing from `/snap/bin` doesn't work because they use the privileged launcher to setup the sandbox, and apps aren't allowed to change their sandbox once they start)
 * A snap uses `setuid`/`setgid` or `chown` family of syscalls.
-Ubuntu Core 15.04 does not provide a mechanism of assigning users and groups to snaps, so the `setuid`/`setgid` and `chown` family of syscalls are blocked (since there is no appropriate user to change to.
+Ubuntu Core 16 does not provide a mechanism of assigning users and groups to snaps, so the `setuid`/`setgid` and `chown` family of syscalls are blocked (since there is no appropriate user to change to.
 Optionally assigning users/groups to snaps is a planned feature).
 For example,
-    * sometimes an existing application is designed to start as root and drop privileges to an unprivileged user (eg, to bind to a port).
-This applications will need to be adjusted to not drop privileges (at least until Ubuntu Core supports it)
+    * sometimes an existing application is designed to start as root and drop privileges to an unprivileged user (e.g., to bind to a port).
+This application will need to be adjusted to not drop privileges (at least until Ubuntu Core supports it)
     * the developer is trying to copy files from `SNAP` to `SNAP_DATA` (eg, for write access of a configuration files) and